Probing Pretrained Models of Source Code: Experimental setup

 \subsection{Probing details}

-For each probing task, we average results over three 70\% train~/~30\% test data splits.
+For each probing task, we average results over four runs using 4-fold cross-validation.
 For each model, we use a single checkpoint as usually only one checkpoint is released.

-Each pretrained model returns representations for a sequence of subtokens $s_1, \ldots, s_m$, e.~g.~byte-pair encoding subtokens.
+Each pretrained model returns representations for a sequence of subtokens $s_1, \ldots, s_m$, e.~g.~from byte-pair encoding.
 When the task is formulated on a code snippet level, the layer-wise embeddings of the snippet are obtained by averaging subtoken embeddings, following~\cite{koto-etal-2021-discourse}.

-For the probing models, we use linear models from scikit-learn (0.24.2) \cite{scikit-learn}, including \textit{SGDClassifier} with logistic regression loss for classification tasks (we select optimal alpha parameter via grid search over [0.0001, 0.001, 0.01, 0.1] range, and set tolerance to $0.0001$); and default \textit{RidgeCV} for regression tasks.
+For the probing models, we use linear models from scikit-learn (0.24.2) \cite{scikit-learn}, including \textit{SGDClassifier} with logistic regression loss for classification tasks (we select optimal alpha parameter via grid search over $[0.0001, 0.001, 0.01, 0.1, 1, 10, 100]$ range, and set tolerance to $0.0001$); and \textit{RidgeCV} for regression tasks (grid search for alpha over $[0.0001, 0.001, 0.01, 0.1, 1, 10, 100]$ range).
+In addition to linear probings, we also probe pretrained models with a 3-layer MLP (see Appendix~\ref{sec:appendix_MLP}), however, the results for MLP are similar.

-We also provide a baseline for each probing task, dubbed "Simple Bound", which is a median predictor for regression, or most-common predictor for classification.
-For token-level tasks, we use a stronger "Simple Bound" baseline: we choose the most-common predictor for each subtoken in the vocabulary individually (or a pair of subtokens in edge classification).
-For test subtokens that are not present in the train set, we resort to the "global" most-common predictor.